 - 1. The west entrance to the parking lot will be used as an entrance only from 2:15 3:00 and will be divided into two lanes. - 2.
-One lane will be used for students who last names begin with A-L and will proceed to the north side of the building, the other lane will be for students with last names beginning with M-Z and will proceed to the south side of the building. - 3.
+One lane will be used for students whose last names begin with A-L and will proceed to the north side of the building, the other lane will be for students with last names beginning with M-Z and will proceed to the south side of the building. - 3.
 Cars can start to line up for pick up at 2:15. - 4.
 The two pick up zones will each have cones to designate where cars should pull up to wait and students will be called to these numbered spots. - 5.
 Students will be dismissed to a few cars at a time in each of the zones. - 6.
 Drivers are asked to wait patiently while the cars in front load and proceed away from the school.
 Then, the next set of cars will come forward in each zone, and the next group of students will be dismissed. - 7.
 Cars must stay in line until their group is dismissed to proceed to the exit. - 8.
-As cars arrive they pull to the end of their designated line and wait.
+As cars arrive they pull to the end of their designated line and wait. - 9.
+Students should be loaded on the school side of the vehicle whenever possible.